-A HIPAA breach arising from disclosure on a press release issued by Memorial Hermann Health System (MHHS) in September 2015 has led to the organization agreeing to settle potential HIPAA Privacy Rule violations with the Department of Health and Human Services’ Office for Civil Rights (OCR) for $2.4 million.
+A HIPAA compliance breach arising from disclosure on a press release issued by Memorial Hermann Health System (MHHS) in September 2015 has led to the organization agreeing to settle potential HIPAA Privacy Rule violations with the Department of Health and Human Services’ Office for Civil Rights (OCR) for $2.4 million.

 MHHS is a 16-hospital health system which os located in Texas, treating patients in the Greater Houston area.
 In September, an individual visited a MHHS clinic and presented a fake identification card to hospital workers.